joeyouss/issuetemplate_examples/ok.rst

    allows you to save your query, view the query, delete the saved results and even empty the entire stash ! (see keep documentation for more information on stashing).
 Here is how you can do this:

-   **stashing: howdoi --save QUERY** **viewing: howdoi --view** **removing: howdoi --remove (will be prompted which answer to delete)** **emptying: howdoi --empty (empties entire stash, will be prompted to confirm)**
+   - **stashing: howdoi --save QUERY** **viewing: howdoi --view**
+   - **removing: howdoi --remove (will be prompted which answer to delete)**
+   - **emptying: howdoi --empty (empties entire stash, will be prompted to confirm)**

--  Shortcuts for your parameters - You might run the same parameters many times and again, typing them isn’t always the best option.
+-  **Shortcuts for your parameters** - You might run the same parameters many times and again, typing them isn’t always the best option.
 You can use shortcuts for your parameters by using something like:
    ``alias h='function hdi(){ howdoi $* -c -n 5; }; hdi'`` And the in
    your command line, replace your parameters with your alias i.e. h:
    ``h format date bash``

--  Other uses and aliases- You can also search other StackExchange properties for answers.
+-  **Other uses and aliases**- You can also search other StackExchange properties for answers.
    Example:
    ``HOWDOI_URL=cooking.stackexchange.com`` ``howdoi make pesto`` Or use an alias for the same :
    ``alias hcook='function hcook(){ HOWDOI_URL=cooking.stackexchange.com howdoi $* ; }; hcook'``
    ``hcook make pesto``

--  Setting up environment variables : Howdoi uses some environment variables which can be configured by the user as per his/her choice.
+-  **Setting up environment variables** : Howdoi uses some environment variables which can be configured by the user as per his/her choice.
       The following are the environment variables and their usage :

    -  HOWDOI\_COLORIZE=1 - Colorizes the output produced.
    -  HOWDOI\_DISABLE\_CACHE=1 - Disables the Caching functionality.